Prat13k/Python-Mini-Projects/README.md

-This repository consists of several mini projects coded in python language.
+This repository consists of several mini python projects.

 # Description